 Can you adjust your tow ball weight?

-Many people do this, and the van becomes extremely unsafe and handles poorly, because of how far the weight is away from the axles.
+Many people do this, and the van becomes extremely unsafe and handles poorly, because a small twitch of the axles means a huge chunk of weight out far gets moved much more, and carries a lot of energy with it.
 Instead, move things around close to the axles, and avoid adding or taking away huge amounts of weight far away from the axles.

 If you look at a variety of trailers on the market, you will see that there are some very different designs out there.
 The design ultimately determines what sort of range of tow ball mass you are going to sit in.
 Of course, moving things around will change this, but there are a few things that determine essentially create the base line for how heavy your tow ball weight is going to be: